 Head coach Brian Holman joins Utah Athletics on Facebook live to talk about his journey to Utah and his plans for building the Ute program in the coming years.

-Veteran coach Brian Holman is in his second season as Utah’s head coach.
-He is in his fourth year overall with the program, leading the Utes’ transition from club to NCAA competition.
+Veteran coach Brian Holman enters his third season as Utah's head coach at the NCAA Division I level.
+He is in his fifth year overall with the program, leading the Utes transition from club to NCAA competition.

 Holman took his first collegiate head-coaching job with Utah’s club lacrosse team in 2017.
 He was named Rocky Mountain Lacrosse Conference Coach of the Year after leading the Utes to the 2018 RMLC Championship.
 Utah finished 16-1 overall in 2018 and had seven All-Americans and nine all-conference selections and finished fifth in the final coaches poll.
 The Utes made appearances in the Men’s Collegiate Lacrosse Association tournament both years of his club tenure, making just their second appearance in his first season in 2017 and earning a No. 10 ranking that year.